COVID-19 - Resources

 For parents with children under 5 years old who have not yet started school, the Department for Education’s Hungry Little Minds campaign features tips and practical activities that you can do at home with children to support their early learning.
 There are many simple ways to help your children learn and it does not have to feel like ‘learning’.

 Having everyday conversations, make-believe play and reading together all make a big difference to your child’s development.
 You can find more ideas and content from the BBC’s Tiny Happy People campaign and the National Literacy Trust’s Family Zone.
 The Department for Education has published further guidance on how to help children aged 2 to 4 to learn at home during the coronavirus (COVID-19) outbreak.
+This has been updated to include a section on mental health and well-being.

 Online resource for Staff CPD